Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Experiments and Analysis

 \subsection{Feature Backbone Evaluation}

-\xh{Due to the absence of systematic evaluation on the performance of commonly used feature backbones, in this section, we evaluate the performance of various feature backbones in a uniform setting to find out the most effective one.
+Due to the absence of systematic evaluation on the performance of commonly used feature backbones, in this section, we evaluate the performance of various feature backbones in a uniform setting to find out the most effective one.
 We select ResNet-101 \cite{ResNet}, CLIP \cite{CLIP}, iBOT \cite{iBOT}, DINO \cite{DINO-ViT}, DINOv2 \cite{DINOv2}, and Stable Diffusion \cite{Stable-Diffusion} as our choices for the backbone.

 Specifically, for ResNet-101, we truncate it before layer 4 following the literature convention~\cite{NC-Net, SimSC, ANC-Net}.
-For transformer backbones CLIP, DINO, iBOT, and DINOv2, we select CLIP-ViT-L/14, DINO-ViT-B/16, iBOT-ViT-B/16, DINOv2-ViT-B/14 configurations respectively.
-For stable diffusion based backbone, we follow the setup in DIFT~\cite{SD4Match} and use Stable Diffusion 2-1 as the model.
-Moreover, we also evaluate the combined backbone SD+DINO~\cite{A-Tale-of-Two-Features} by concatenating the feature maps from SD2-1 and DINOv2 along the channel dimension.
-Due to the inconsistent image-to-feature ratio across different backbones, we evaluate all backbones on three commonly adopted feature maps resolutions: $16 \times 16$, $32 \times 32$, and $60 \times 60$.}
+For transformer backbones CLIP, DINO, iBOT, and DINOv2, we select CLIP-ViT-L/14, DINO-ViT-B/16, iBOT-ViT-B/16, and DINOv2-ViT-B/14 configurations, respectively.
+For Stable Diffusion-based backbone, we follow the setup in SD4Match~\cite{SD4Match} and use Stable Diffusion 2-1 as the model.
+Moreover, we evaluate the combined backbone SD+DINO~\cite{A-Tale-of-Two-Features} by concatenating the feature maps from SD2-1 and DINOv2 along the channel dimension.
+Due to the inconsistent image-to-feature ratio across different backbones, we evaluate all backbones on three commonly adopted feature map resolutions: $16 \times 16$, $32 \times 32$, and $60 \times 60$.